-Instead of carry freeze-dried meals, Chewonki trip leaders try to create backcountry meals out of fresh food as much as possible by carrying frozen vegetables and fruits to be used as they thaw, as well as preparing, mixing and packaging ingredients before each trip.
+Instead of carrying freeze-dried meals, Chewonki trip leaders try to create backcountry meals out of fresh food as much as possible by carrying frozen vegetables and fruits to be used as they thaw, as well as preparing, mixing and packaging ingredients before each trip.
 They minimize the trash they create by packaging most of the food in zip-lock bags and reusable containers, and these items are never thrown in the fire.
 All plastic gets packed out of the wilderness.

 Mix it up

-Popcorn can be cooked in a pan with a lid with some butter and spices, or simply buy Jiffy Pop, a popcorn brand the combines popcorn kernels with oil and flavors in a heavy-gauge aluminum foil pan.
-This pan has a short metal handle, which is really too short for cooking over a campfire comfortably (without burning your hand), so consider how you might lengthen that handle — perhaps by using duct tape and stick?
+Popcorn can be cooked in a pan with a lid with some butter and spices, or simply buy Jiffy Pop, a popcorn brand that combines popcorn kernels with oil and flavors in a heavy-gauge aluminum foil pan.
+This pan has a short metal handle, which is really too short for cooking over a campfire comfortably (without burning your hand), so consider how you might lengthen that handle — perhaps by using duct tape and a stick?

 Another great campfire snack is caramelized citrus.
 Just cut an orange or grapefruit in half, brush the inside with honey, and place the halves face down on a grill top to caramelize it.
 Angel food cake also crisps up nicely on the grill.

 If you have a frying pan, that opens up a whole other realm of campfire snacks, including “frico,” which sounds fancy but is really just a grilled mix of shredded asiago and parmesan cheeses.